textpattern/textpattern.github.io/installation/complete-installation-and-update-instructions.md

 This is expected behaviour for the very first login after the upgrade.
 Further navigation within the admin-side will continue without issue.

-## Thorough walk-through for installing Textpattern
+## Step-by-step Textpattern installion instructions

 These instructions follow a process of using an (S)FTP application, which you presumably have ([Transmit](https://www.panic.com/transmit/) is a popular choice for Mac, and [WinSCP](https://winscp.net/eng/index.php/) is for Windows).
 If you're familiar with installing CMS software and prefer the quick notes, see the [README.txt](https://github.com/textpattern/textpattern/blob/master/README.txt) file that's included in the install package.
 If you're more of a command line jockey, the bits in [working with the development branch](/development/textpattern-source-code-repositories) should suit you.